MSPFE2019/TeamsPresence-Connector/README.md

 # TeamsPresence-Connector
-A customer connector for the power platform, designed to retrieve any user's Teams Presence Information by providing the user ID number.
+The custom connector has been explicitly programmed to retrieve a user's Teams Presence information - data that indicates the user's availability and status to other users on Microsoft Teams.
+This encompasses statuses such as Available, Busy, Do Not Disturb, and Away, among others.
+This information can be accessed by providing the unique user ID number associated with each individual Teams user.